stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Arrays/README.md

 ## MergeSortedArray

 Given two sorted integer arrays nums1 and nums2, merge nums2 into nums1 as one sorted array.

+## Missing Number

+Given an array containing n consecutive numbers taken from 0,1,2,...,n, find the one that is missing from the array.

 ## MoveZeros